 History and Original Purpose of the Manchester Terrier

-The Manchester Terrier started out in the 19th century as a hybrid of the now-extinct Black and Tan Terrier, and the Whippet.
+The Manchester Terrier started out in the 19th century as a mix of the now-extinct Black and Tan Terrier, and the Whippet.

 Black and Tan Terriers were already widely used as rat catching dogs in factories in the industrial cities of North West England.

-Breeders began crossing them with Whippets so that the offspring could be used for both rat catching and hare coursing – part of a long tradition in the region for creating multi-purpose lurchers.
+Breeders crossed them with Whippets so that the offspring could be used for both rat catching and hare coursing.
+This was part of a long tradition in the region for creating multi-purpose lurchers.

-The city of Manchester became particularly known for producing good examples of this new dog, and so the breed took on Manchester Terrier as its name.
+The city of Manchester became well known for good examples of this new dog.
+So the breed took on Manchester Terrier as its name.

 Manchester Terriers were so popular for their personalities as well as their working ability that people began breeding smaller versions as lap dogs.
-Until eventually the breed consisted of two distinct types: standard-sized and toy-sized.
+Eventually the breed had two distinct types: standard-sized and toy-sized.